Author: Briony Richter, Retail Banker International

 - Nick Ogden, founder and chairman of ClearBank.
 Nick describes ClearBank as ‘A bank for banks.’
 The company offers core banking services and payment processing to fintechs, building societies and credit unions.
 In 1997, Nick founded WorldPay that enabled global internet transactions.
 ClearBank is the UK’s first new clearing bank in over 250 years

 - Alessandro Hatami, founder of Forestreet.
-Forestreet helps companies and executive teams on selecting the right partners to transform digital strategies.
+Forestreet helps companies and executive teams to select the right partners to transform digital strategies.
 In 1999, Alessandro launched his first website at GE Capital.
 Previously, he was group innovation director and COO digital banking at Lloyds Banking Group.